dlt-hub/dlt/docs/website/blog/2023-11-27-dlt-data-lineage.md

 As data engineers, data lineage enables us to trace and troubleshoot the datapoints we offer to our stakeholders.
 It is also an important tool that can be used to meet regulation regarding privacy.
 Moreover, it can help us evaluate how any changes upstream in a pipeline effects the  downstream source.
 There are many types of data lineage, the most commonly used types are the following:

-- Table lineage shows us the raw data sources that are used to form a new table.
-Table lineage tracks the flow of data, showing how data moves forward through various processes and transformations.
+- Table lineage, it shows the raw data sources that are used to form a new table.
+It tracks the flow of data, showing how data moves forward through various processes and transformations.
 - Row lineage reveals the data flow at a more granular level.
 It refers to tracking and understanding of individual rows of data as they move through various stages in a data processing pipeline.
 It is a subset of table lineage that focuses specifically on the journey of individual records or rows rather than the entire dataset.
 - Column lineage specifically focuses on tracking and documenting the flow and transformation of individual columns or fields within different tables and views in the data.